PadawanKay/Progression-Journey/README.md

 I hope to continue to grow and to have more happy moments.
 As should you!

 Thank you for reading this. :)

--Working on making the intial rng number stay the same instead of it changing with each failed attempt.